Blt Azumaya algebras and moduli of maximal orders: Acknowledgments

 \section{Acknowledgments}

 The authors had helpful conversations with Daniel Chan, Paul Hacking, and Colin Ingalls while working on this paper.
-During the course of this work, the first author was partially supported by NSF grants DMS-0603684 and DMS-1004306.
-The second author was partially supported by an NSF Postdoctoral Fellowship, NSF grant DMS-0758391, a Sloan Research Fellowship, and a University of Washington Faculty Fellowship.
+During the course of this work, the first author was partially supported by NSF grants DMS-0603684, DMS-1004306 and DMS-1305377.
+The second author was partially supported by an NSF Postdoctoral Fellowship, NSF grant DMS-0758391, NSF CAREER grant DMS-1056129, a Sloan Research Fellowship, and a University of Washington Faculty Fellowship.